Data Catalog - Build vs Buy

 1. Most probably they won’t be compatible with some tools that we might use a few years down the line.

-2. Keeping up with data catalog standards is difficult because it changes so rapidly.
+2. Keeping up with data catalog standards is difficult because they change so rapidly.

-These things could be avoided if we have an internal and dedicated data catalog team along with our IT team.
+These things could be avoided if we had an internal and dedicated data catalog team along with our IT team.

 Processes involved after Building

-Building a data catalog is just the beginning.
+Building a business data catalog is just the beginning.
 We need to constantly look after it.
-Therefore it is important to have a development cycle, provide adequate support for queries and keep them up to date.
+Therefore it is important to have a development cycle, provide adequate support for queries, and keep them up to date.

 Maintenance